jmhooper/KittenDispatch/README.md

 ## How it works

-Kitten dispatch finds the top picture on a certain subreddit and emails it to all of the address specified in your `whitelist.txt` file.
+Kitten dispatch finds the top picture on a certain subreddit and emails it to all of the addresses specified in your `whitelist.txt` file.
 Emailing is acheived with the ActionMailer gem.
 You can modifiy the action mailer SMTP settings in your `environment.rb` file to use your email address.